Things to Do in Krakow, Poland

 Things to Do in Krakow – St. Mary’s Basilica

-The stunning red brick gothic St. Mary’s Basilica stands boldly in one corner of the city’s main square as people and pigeons flock to the cobbled streets that splay out around it in every direction.
-The basilica stands seemingly proud over the crowds below, as if triumphant over the demolition and destruction that once conquered it.
+A stunning Gothic beauty, the red brick St. Mary’s Basilica stands boldly in one corner of the city’s main square, as people and pigeons flock to the cobbled streets that splay out around it in every direction.
+The basilica towers proudly over the crowds below, as if triumphant over the demolition and destruction that once conquered it.

-Despite being totally destroyed in the 13th century the structure was rebuilt shortly afterwards and in the 15th century the towers, which it is known for, were added to the basilica.
-A watchtower was added to the 80 meter high north tower giving the Basilica both physical and spiritual protection over the city.
+Despite being totally destroyed in the 13th century the structure was rebuilt shortly afterwards.
+In the 15th century the towers, which it is best known for, were added to the basilica.
+A watchtower was added to the 80 meter high north tower giving the Basilica both physical and spiritual protection over the city of Krakow.